Our Gospel message comes to us today from the 11th chapter of John, beginning with the 1st verse, The raising of Lazarus.

 In the midst of a valley filled with bones, amidst the stench of a tomb’s death and decay, a voice cries out in the name of life.
 And in holy mystery, life comes forth.
 These are the stories we are told.
 But are these the stories we will trust?
 Are these the stories we will live by?

 Lord, we have come a long way on this journey.
 For so many of us, we know where the scriptural road will take us; and we will walk triumphantly into Jerusalem, eat a supper meal with Jesus, and watch as he is taken from the garden and brought before the authorities.
 We will weep at the foot of the cross as he speaks words of love and forgiveness, and we will wail at the tomb.
 We do not like this part of the journey and would just as soon skip it.
 But here we have the story of his friend, Lazarus, who has died.
-His sisters, Mary and Martha, have confidence that he could have been healed, but they do not think that he can be raised from the dead.
+His sisters, Mary and Martha, are confident that he could have been healed, but they do not think he can be raised from the dead.
 That is part of our problem.
 We want to have confidence in the restorative healing power of Jesus.
 Still, we cannot escape our fear of the arch-enemy, death.
 Jesus’ proclamation of eternal life is real.
-We need to let go of our fear, for life in eternity is also God’s promise—a home with God.
+We must let go of our fear, for life in eternity is also God’s promise—a home with God.
 Can we come out of our darkness?
 Can we risk believing in Jesus?
 Those are hard questions and cannot be answered without the trip to Jerusalem, to the cross, and to the tomb.
 God, please be with us on this journey.
 Amen.

 “The raising of Lazarus”